apply to our program

 is your project a fit?

-To find out, start the application process here.
+To find out if your project qualifies for an in-kind gift of donated microsampling devices to support your work, start the application process here.
 We gather all applications quarterly, carefully reviewing each applicant.
-We will choose 2-3 pilot projects to support each quarter.
+We will choose 2-3 pilot projects to support with donated devices each quarter.
 Our internal review board selects candidates at the end of the quarter based on the following criteria:

 - High feasibility of remote sampling approaches in new environments that haven't yet been fully investigated

 - Great potential for significant positive impact on human health and well-being with a shift to microsampling

 - Applications of volumetric microsampling in fields that previously relied on traditional sampling approaches